UppaJung/ross-public/readme.md

 What's worse, these security products often require highly-privileged access to customers networks and data, yet their code is rarely written to the high standard one would expect given the privileged access it runs with.
 The result: security technologies have introduced new vectors through which attackers can compromise even the organizations that are in greatest need of protection and invest the most in it.
 Or, as in the case of [CrowdStrike](https://en.wikipedia.org/wiki/2024_CrowdStrike-related_IT_outages), security products introduce entirely new failure modes that require no adversarial behavior to disrupt lives and incur billions of dollars of losses.

 [^exception]: The notable exceptions that proves the rule are password managers.
 Some were founded with the mission of serving consumers, but shifted focus to enterprises after being purchased by private equity ([LastPass](https://en.wikipedia.org/wiki/LastPass)) or receiving investments from Venture Capitalists (1Password).

+***Have we secured citizens from authoritarian technology?***

+**No.** We have given authoritarians greater control over their citizens' access to technology.

+In 2002 most citizens had software autonomy: their primary computing device was a personal computer onto which they could install or compile any software they wanted.
+Their government might ban certain software and make it hard to find, but if it wanted its citizens to have access to modern technology, it had to give them access to general-purpose computing devices that would allow them to run banned software.[^TPMs]

+[^TPMs]: Back in 2002, trusted platform modules appeared to be the biggest threat to software autonomy.

+Then, Apple and Google discovered they could make more money if they monopolized the means through which software was distributed on their platforms.
+Their mobile platforms, iOS and Android, took away users' autonomy to install the software of their choosing.
+Security technologists at Apple and Google told users that this was in their best interest to prevent malware, and many of us in the security research community agreed.
+Our culture of blaming users for software architecture[^malware] helped them justify the need to reduce users' autonomy.
+Today, governments can decide whether we are allowed to use applications that can perform encryption, and they have turned our computing devices are used to surveil us, reducing our privacy.

+[^malware]: Malware was so prevalent on personal computers because their security model gave all software the power to corrupt other software by default.
+Mobile operating systems sandboxed applications from each other by default, and evolved fined-grained permissions systems so that users would not need to give the games they downloaded access to their camera, contact information, and stored passwords.

 ***Do we still even aspire to keep people safe and building systems they can trust?***